mautic/mautic-documentation/pages/05.Campaigns/02. Using Campaign Builder/01.Actions/docs.en.md

 ---------------------
 ## Actions

 Campaign actions are events that you initiate on your contacts or contact records.
-These can represent sending communications to the contact or automate operational tasks to keep your marketing running.
-A single campaign can include more than one action.
-When you create a campaign, you select one of these actions to begin the workflow.
+These can represent sending communications to the contact or may automate operational tasks to keep your marketing running.
+A single Campaign can include more than one action.
+When you create a Campaign, you select one of these actions to begin the workflow.

 Here are the actions that Mautic allows you to take on your campaign: